 "I've known Shea for a long time and he's a very loyal person who's familiar with our style," said Lamoreaux-Tate.
 "He'll be a tremendous asset to our women's basketball staff and will bring a great work ethic to our program.
 He's learned a lot under Sue Guevara and we're excited he's joined the Bulldog family."

-Along with his graduate assistant coaching duties at CMU, Mead also served as a graduate assistant in the physical education department for the past year where he taught students the fundamentals of basketball and evaluated direct class activities.
+Along with his graduate assistant coaching duties at CMU, Mead also served as a graduate assistant in the physical education department for a year where he taught students the fundamentals of basketball and evaluated direct class activities.

 A Grand Rapids native, Mead competed on the prep level at Grand Rapids Catholic Central High School during Lamoreaux-Tate's stint as the Cougars' head girls coach.
 He went on to receive a bachelor of applied arts degree in sports studies with a minor in business administration and coaching from CMU in 2011.
-He recently earned his masters degree in sports administration in May.
+He recently earned his masters degree in sports administration.

 "This is a great opportunity at Ferris State to work with an outstanding group of student-athletes," Mead said.
 "The future is bright and I'm excited about working with Colleen as she builds a championship program."